-- Heavy rainfall on junkyards could leach unknown materials into the groundwater or run off into nearby streams. - The NEC Bridge Street parking lot has about 50-60 cars which could be flooded during high water conditions.
+- Heavy rainfall on informal but still harmful junkyards could leach unknown materials into the groundwater or run off into nearby streams. - The NEC Bridge Street parking lot has about 50-60 cars which could be flooded during high water conditions.
+(This situation occurred at Plymouth State several years ago)